Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

 This assumption about the joint distribution between the high-level variables at the top of our deep learning hierarchy is different from the assumption commonly found in many papers on disentangling factors of variation~\citep{higgins2016beta, burgess2018understanding, chen2018isolating, kim2018disentangling, locatello2019challenging}, where the high-level variables are assumed to be marginally independent of each other, i.e., their joint distribution factorizes into independent marginals.
 We think this deviates from the original goals of deep learning to learn abstract high-level representations which capture the underlying explanations for the data.
 Note that one can easily transform one representation (with a factorized joint) into another (with a non-factorized joint) by some transformation (think about the independent noise variables in a structural causal model, Section~\ref{sec:scm}).
 However, we would then lose the properties introduced up to now (that each variable is causal and corresponds to a word or phrase, that the factor graph is sparse, and that changes in distribution can be originated to one or very few variables or factors).

-Instead of thinking about the high-level variables as completely independent, we propose to see them as having a very structured joint distribution, with a sparse factor graph and other characteristics (such as dependencies which can be instantiated on particular variables from generic schemas or rules, described above).
-We argue that if these high-level variables has to capture semantic variables expressible with natural language, then the joint distribution of these high-level semantic variables must have sparse dependencies rather than being independent.
+Instead of thinking about the high-level variables as completely independent, we propose to see them as having a very structured joint distribution, with a sparse factor graph and other characteristics (such as dependencies which can be instantiated on particular variables from generic schemas or rules, described below).
+We argue that if these high-level variables have to capture semantic variables expressible with natural language, then the joint distribution of these high-level semantic variables must have sparse dependencies rather than being independent.
 For example, high-level concepts such as "table" and "chair" are not statistically independent, instead they come in very powerful and strong but sparse relationships.
 Instead of imposing a very strong prior of complete independence at the highest level of representation, we can have this slightly weaker but very structured prior, that the joint is represented by a sparse factor graph.
 Interestingly, recent studies confirm that the top-level variables in generative adversarial networks (GANs), which are independent by construction, generally do not have a semantic interpretation (as a word or short phrase), whereas many units in slightly lower layers do have a semantic interpretation~\citep{bau2018gan}.

 Why not represent the causal structure with a directed graphical model?
 In these models, which are the basis of standard representations of causal structure (e.g., in structural causal models, described below), knowledge to be learned is stored in the conditional distribution of each variable (given its direct causal parents).
 However, it is not clear that this is consistent with the requirements of independent mechanisms.
 For example, typical verbally expressed rules have the property that many rules could apply to the same variable.
-Insisting that the units of knowledge are conditionals would then necessarily lump the corresponding factors in the same conditional.
+Insisting that the independent units of knowledge are conditionals would then necessarily lump the corresponding factors in the same conditional.
 This issue becomes even more severe if we think of the rules as generic pieces of knowledge which can be reused to be applied to many different tuples of instances, as elaborated in the next subsection.
+Another reason for a formulation that is not constrained to an acyclic graph is that humans also reason about relations between variables at equilibrium (such as voltage and current), which can mutually be causes of each other (i.e., arrows can go both ways).